HL7/fhir-qi-core/input/pages/negation.md

 The negation profiles in QI-Core can be used to make two different types of negative statements:

-1. Documentation that a specific activity was not performed for a given reason
+1. Documentation that a particular activity/event should not or did not occur
-2. Documentation that none of the activities in a given value set were performed for a given reason
+2. Documentation that a class of activities/events should not or did not occur (typically represented with a value set)

 #### Documenting one member of a value set was not performed for a given reason.